YthingLLC/tsync/redesign-notes.md

 that conversationThreadId to post more replies to right away.
 It can take up to 5 minutes (from my testing) before the conversationThreadId can be used to post replies to!

+Which, by the way, Microsoft's own people say [shouldn't be possible](https://learn.microsoft.com/en-us/answers/questions/1499714/why-does-a-request-to-a-conversation-thread-reply).

+I mean, I guess it makes sense...
+Microsoft somehow managed to make Exchange a vital part of the infrastructure of MS Planner... /s

+Or... my favorite... undocumented maximum character lengths that are completely nonsensical at times.

+Or... even more fun... a maximum of 20 checklist items, and 10 attachments, on a single task.
+[Yes, really!](https://learn.microsoft.com/en-us/office365/planner/planner-limits)

 ### So now what?

 From what I've learned building this, there are several things I would do differently.